raikilon/dev-notes/aws/saa-c03/aws.md

 Parameter Store can also store sensitive information, so when should you use AWS Secrets Manager instead?

 AWS Secrets Manager is specifically designed for storing secrets, and you can manage it via the console, CLI, or API.
 It supports **automatic rotation of secrets** (using a Lambda function) and integrates with certain AWS services like Amazon RDS (when a password is rotated, the RDS service is automatically updated as well).
 All secrets are encrypted with KMS.

+## Amazon Pinpoint

+Amazon Pinpoint is a scalable and flexible outbound and inbound marketing communications service provided by AWS.

+It enables businesses to engage with their customers across multiple channels such as email, SMS, push notifications, and voice messages.

+Designed for both transactional and targeted messaging, Amazon Pinpoint allows users to create segmented campaigns, analyze user behavior, and personalize communications at scale.
+It is particularly useful for mobile and web applications that require real-time engagement and customer feedback.